of Villagers: 900-1200

 Primary Economic Groups: Chicken Farming

-Kimuka, one of GHC’s two remote pilot CHEC projects, is a pastoral community in Kajiado County with approximately 900–1,200 Maasai residents.
-Baseline surveys conducted in September 2024 highlighted significant challenges: limited access to clean water, inadequate sanitation, poor household hygiene, and a high prevalence of preventable diseases.
-Despite these obstacles, all 125 surveyed households chose to join the CHEC—showing strong commitment to improving health and economic stability.
+Kimuka is one of GHC's 2 remote pilot CHEC communities, a pastoral Maasai village in Kajiado County with 900-1,200 residents.
+Baseline surveys in September 2024 revealed limited access to clean water, inadequate sanitation, and widespread preventable illness.
+All 125 surveyed households joined the CHEC.